 - Emotion regulation difficulties

-If you believe your family could benefit from our clinic services, please consult your child’s pediatrician or call 612-365-8400 to schedule an initial appointment.
+If you believe your family could benefit from our clinic services, please consult your child’s pediatrician or Contact Us to schedule an initial appointment.

 - Assessments–our outpatient clinic specializes in comprehensive social-emotional and developmental assessments.
 These evaluations typically involve 2-3 appointments and a combination of caregiver interviews, semi-structured behavioral observations, and developmental testing.
 At the end of the assessment process, we provide individually tailored recommendations to support each family and child.
 These recommendations may include external community referrals for mental health treatment.

 - Therapeutic Interventions–for medically and developmentally complex cases, we provide several evidence-based interventions (in-clinic or via telehealth).
 The early relationship between caregiver and child lays the foundation for lifelong emotional and behavioral well-being.
 Using the most effective interventions for young children, we support the caregiver-child relationship to promote emotion regulation and help buffer or protect children from future stress.
 Our work is informed by a variety of early childhood treatment modalities, including: